Need to talk? Call 1800 882 436.

 Will I have pelvic girdle pain in future pregnancies?

-Not every person with PGP during pregnancy will have pelvic pain again in future pregnancies.
-However, recurrence is very common.
-Nearly 7 out of 10 people with PGP during pregnancy have it again in future pregnancies.
+If you have PGP during pregnancy, it's very common to have it again in future pregnancies.
 Unfortunately, your pain may also be worse during future pregnancies.

 If you've had PGP in a previous pregnancy, speak with your health team to develop a strategy to manage your pelvic pain early.
 Managing your pelvic girdle pain early can help to avoid pain from worsening as your pregnancy progresses.